 Note that only the checkbox for Dashlane should be selected.
 Please clear the checkboxes for all other instances of Dashlane, if applicable.

 Create your Dashlane account

-After the Dashlane extension has successfully installed in your browser, you should be automatically prompted to create your Dashlane account.
+After the Dashlane extension is successfully installed in your browser, you will be prompted to create your Dashlane account.